 The effect of the flow regime change on the spatial distribution of fish in the MCR was evaluated by testing whether the linear relationship between abundance and river kilometre varied by flow regime.
-In the models estimating count density and abundance, if the interaction (slope) between river kilometre (distribution) and flow regime was significant, the interpretation was that the flow regime had a significant effect on the ONA.
+In the models estimating count density and abundance, if the interaction between river kilometre (distribution) and flow regime was significant, the interpretation was that the flow regime had a significant effect on the spatial distribution of fish in the MCR.
+Plots of the effect of year on the distribution were also examined to assess temporal trends, where increases in the effect value indicated an upstream shift in distribution and negative values indicated a downstream shift.
+There was an upstream shift in the distribution of many species in years following the flow regime change.
+The upstream shift was most prominent for Rainbow Trout and Sucker species but also observed in some years for Bull Trout, Burbot, and Northern Pikeminnow.
+Multivariate analyses suggested that the trends in the distribution of these species were correlated with trends in several of the discharge variables, including Q90 in spring and summer, mean discharge in summer, and Q10 in fall and winter.